TC Energy: Political activities

+A former TC Energy executive, in an internal meeting for external relations staff, claimed that the firm had played a central role in excluding pipelines from the scope of provincial legislation in British Columbia, Canada.
+The executive, a former political staffer named Liam Iliffe, claimed that the company had ghostwritten ministerial briefing notes, and described tactics including impromptu lobbying of officials in supermarkets and other informal settings.
+Iliffe resigned after the comments were made public.

-In 2019 TransCanada aided the drafting of anti-protest legislation in South Dakota.
+In 2019 TC Energy aided the drafting of anti-protest legislation in South Dakota.
 The legislation, which Governor Kristi Noem signed into law in March 2019, created a fund to cover the costs of policing pipeline protests, and was accompanied by another law which sought to raise revenue for the fund by creating civil penalties for advising, directing, or encouraging persons participating in rioting.
 In response to the law Noem was sued by the Indigenous Environmental Network, Sierra Club, and other groups, who argued the laws violate First Amendment rights by incentivizing the state to sue protesters.